 Each Precinct Caucus will choose delegates from within the precinct to attend the next level of the party process – the County or Organizing Unit Conventions.
 At these conventions, delegates will vote on party officers, endorsements for Minnesota House and Senate candidates, resolutions, and delegates for the Congressional District convention.
 The same thing happens at the Congressional District level for U.S. House Candidates and State convention delegates.

-If you want to make your voice heard at the State convention, you’ll have to start with election at the Precinct level.
+If you want to make your voice heard at the State convention, you’ll have to start with selection at the Precinct level.
 You may also be able to vote for delegates who share your values.
-Your Caucus chair will be able to help you understand the process.
+Your Caucus chair or local party unit will be able to help you understand the process.

 Check out our Resolutions Hub for example resolutions from environmental organizations.
 You can submit these at your precinct caucus or use them to help craft your own resolution.

 During an in-person Precinct Caucus, your caucus chair will ask if anyone has resolutions to bring forward.
 Resolutions are simple statements of values or policy priorities that you’d like your party to adopt or maintain.
 Those that pass will go on to help shape your party’s platform, but they must receive support at multiple conventions to keep moving upward.